 Busay Falls

-Tucked away in the quiet town of Villanueva, within the municipality of Calubian in Leyte, Philippines, lies a natural treasure that begs to be appreciated: Busay Falls.
+Tucked away in the quiet town of brgy.
+Villanueva, within the municipality of Calubian in Leyte, Philippines, the natural treasure that begs to be appreciated the Busay Falls.
 This stunning location is a unique spectacle where the journey of freshwater ends in a dramatic meeting with the sea.

 The Source: From the Highlands to the Falls